Sildian/CircularSlider-Android/README.md

         android:layout_height="wrap_content"
         android:layout_margin="16dp"/>

+### Sample 2

 You want to change the size, the colour, or set a starting value ?
-No problem, here is the sample 2 :
+No problem :

 ![alt text](sample_2.png)